victor-0x29a/piece-game/readme.md

   <br>
 </h1>

-<h4 align="center">Jogo de aposta, baseada em peças (componentes) de computadores.</h4>
+<h4 align="center">A gambling game based on computer components (pieces).</h4>

-## Propósito
+## Purpose

-Criar um back-end onde tenha um CRUD de usuários e componentes de computadores (conhecidos), após isso fazer com que os usuários consigam apostar em qual componente será sorteado, assim, todas as peças (componentes) que o usuário escolheu e bateu com o que o servidor sorteou, teoricamente ele "levaria" para a casa.
+Create a back-end with CRUD operations for users and known computer components.
+After that, allow users to place bets on which component will be drawn.
+If the user's chosen components match the ones drawn by the server, they would theoretically "win" those components.
-* Vale lembrar que antes disso, haveria um sistema de créditos para conseguir apostar!
+* It's worth mentioning that before that, there would be a credit system in place to enable placing bets!

-## Implementações
+## Implementations

-* No sistema de crédito, vou colocar a API sandbox do PagBank para gerar qr-codes PIX e simular o pagamento.
+* For the credit system, I will integrate the PagBank sandbox API to generate PIX QR codes and simulate payments.

-## Tecnologias utilizadas
+## Technologies Used

  - NestJS
  - ReactJS
  - Docker

-## Módulos utilizados
+## Used Modules

 Backend:

-- Validação de dados: ZOD;
+- Data validation: ZOD;
-- Autenticação: JWT;
+- Authentication: JWT;
-- SGDB: MySQL;
+- DBMS: MySQL;
 - ORM: Sequelize;

 Frontend:

-- Validação de dados: YUP + Formik;
+- Data validation: YUP + Formik;
 - Store: Redux;
 - Framework: MUI;
-- Style: Styled-components;
+- Styling: Styled-components;
-- Requisições: Axios;
+- HTTP Requests: Axios;
 - Alerts: React-toastify;

-## Créditos - tools and frameworks
+## Credits - tools and frameworks

 - [Docker](https://www.docker.com/)
 - [React.js](https://react.dev/)